a5tronomy/Tekken-7-Extracting-Packing-Tools/README.md

   - Automatic decryption and encryption
   - Simplified extraction and packing
   - Includes exclusive PS4 files
-  - Automically adds _P to the end of the '.pak'-name
+  - Automatically adds _P to the end of the '.pak'-name

 # Generate config file
 In order to use the batch files, you have to generate a config file.
 Said file includes the paths to the '.pak' files, <br>